 The bacterium’s pathogenicity is attributed to chromosomal and plasmid-encoded virulence factors that enhance its ability to invade host tissues and to resist antibiotics.
 Environmental isolates are generally less pathogenic but can acquire virulence genes through horizontal gene transfer, including resistance to cephalosporins, clindamycin, aminoglycosides, and vancomycin (MacDougall et al., 2020).
 E. faecalis produces cytolysin, a toxin capable of lysing both bacterial and eukaryotic cells, contributing to its role in diseases such as infective endocarditis.
 It contains teichoic acid and a lysine-alanine type of peptidoglycan in its cell wall, distinguishing it from other Enterococcus species (Van Tyne et al., 2013; Růžičková et al., 2020).
 The bacterium does not produce catalase but can survive in complex media due to lysine enzymes and prefers anaerobic conditions, aided by superoxide dismutase, which detoxifies reactive oxygen species (Sedláček, 2007).
-Given its adaptability, resistance, and virulence, Enterococcus faecalis remains a critical focus in the study of UTIs, especially in vulnerable populations such as pregnant individuals.
+Given its adaptability, resistance, and virulence, E. faecalis remains a critical focus in the study of UTIs, especially in vulnerable populations such as pregnant individuals.

 The pathogenicity process starts from the entry of bacteria into the cells of the host through interactions between their receptors, followed by the secretion of one of the factors that make colonization of the host easy such as cytolysin or enterosin enzymes, then they begin to adapt better to the environment of host cell including lack of nutrients, high oxidative potential, and host defence mechanisms (Jaafar, 2022).
 These virulence factors, along with others, help E. faecalis invade body cells and move between cells and organs to cause disease.
 In addition, it contributes to bacterial aggregation and biofilm formation, thereby preventing phagocytosis (Růžičková et al., 2020).

-Enterococcus faecalis can acquire virulence genes through conjugation between bacteria of the same species, plasmid transmission or extrachromosomal elements that help them colonise the hosts, compete with other organisms, resist the host's defence mechanisms, and cause pathological changes.
+E. faecalis can acquire virulence genes through conjugation between bacteria of the same species, plasmid transmission or extrachromosomal elements that help them colonise the hosts, compete with other organisms, resist the host's defence mechanisms, and cause pathological changes.
 It can also produce enzymes or substances that increase the thickness of the biofilm, forming a calcified biofilm that is highly resistant to the host's immune defence mechanisms (Alghamdi & Shakir, 2020).
 The normal intestinal flora is primarily composed of bacteria, but also includes viruses, fungi, and archaea.
 The bacterial component is the most studied and includes several major phyla: Firmicutes, Bacteroidetes, Actinobacteria, Proteobacteria, and Verrucomicrobia.

-Enterococcus faecalis belongs to the Firmicutes phylum.
+E. faecalis belongs to the Firmicutes phylum.
 These bacteria can migrate from the intestine into the bloodstream, causing systemic infections.
 They can also proliferate widely in the intestinal tract and invade dentinal tubules, resulting in urinary tract infections.
 (UTIs) (Khan et al., 2018).
 Some research has suggested that the transfer of E. faecalis from the mother to the newborn child during childbirth accounts for approximately 20% of instances of bacterial endocarditis in infants and can lead to infections in the heart, abdomen, and pelvis.
 In some cases, it may also lead to meningitis (Madsen et al., 2017; Asfaw, 2019).

 Pathogenicity and Virulence Factors of Enterococcus faecalis in UTI

-Enterococcus faecalis is a common bacterium found in the human gastrointestinal tract.
+E. faecalis is a common bacterium found in the human gastrointestinal tract.
 However, when it enters the urinary system, it can also lead to urinary tract infections (UTIs).
-Although it is not as well-known as some other UTI-causing pathogens, such as Escherichia coli, Enterococcus faecalis has several pathogenicity and virulence factors that contribute to its ability to cause infections, including UTIs.
+Although it is not as well-known as some other UTI-causing pathogens, such as Escherichia coli, E. faecalis has several pathogenicity and virulence factors that contribute to its ability to cause infections, including UTIs.

-Adherence mechanisms to Uroepithelial cells.
+Adherence mechanisms to uroepithelial cells.